rchristilaw/ryanchristilaw/_posts/2020-12-12-creating-a-dev-server.markdown

 ---
 layout: post
-title:  "Creating My Dev Server from Scratch - Part 1"
+title:  "Creating a Dev Server from Scratch - Part 1"
 date:   2020-12-12 11:56:01 -0400
-categories: blog dev server ubuntu
+categories: blog development
 ---

 The following are the steps I have taken to build my dev server.
 Everytime I create a new one, I can't remember what I've done before, so the goal of this is to have some documentation which I can build on for the next one.
 I will be providing these instructions in a series of posts.